jinlab-washu/Jin-lab.manual/GMS.md

 ## Create and Run Analysis Workflow on External Data

+### High Level Overview
+1. Create an analysis project
+   - add env file specifying disk info
+2. Import data
+   - Create an individual, link them to a sample, link sample to library
+   - Use instrument-data to import the library to the project
+3. If needed, create a custom processing-profile and configuration
+4. Release the project

+### Project Setup

 Start by invoking the 'modern' gms environment using `gsub` and creating an analysis project.

 1. Create an anlalysis project: